 130 British lawmakers have signed a letter to the Chinese ambassador condemning China for ethnically cleansing china.

 Although there isn’t a global consensus.
 In 2019, several countries like Russia and Saudi Arabia came out supporting China at the UN.
 There are speculations that some strategically placed Muslim countries also have an allegiance with the Chinese Communist Party (CCP) after signing the Belt and Road Initiative (BRI), an ambitious infrastructural project to boost economic growth across Asia.
-This alleged alliance makes them unlikely to dissent against China.
+This alleged alliance along with their economical ties makes them unlikely to dissent against China.